warpdynamicsltd/chesslab/README.md

     If you want to install it for development, use:

     ```pip install -e .```

+   Installation can take up to a few minutes because puzzles database is being created during installation.
 7. Now, just type `chesslab` in your terminal and gui should start.
 You should see something like this:

    ![Alt Chesslab Screen](img/chesslab.png)
 8. Type `help` in console to read documentation